mrszb/makingEmbeddedSystems/lesson4/README.md

 ![image](./debug_sys_tick.png)

 # Debouncing
-Button is **sampled in 1ms intervals** (**btn_fresh_sample**) and values are stored in circular queue.
+Button is **sampled in 1ms intervals** (**btn_fresh_sample**) and values are stored in circular queue (ring buffer).

-First phase of **low pass filtering** is done by integration - doing **running_total** in the queue.
+First phase is **low pass filtering** done by integration - doing **running_total** of the values in the queue.
-The implemetation is quite efficient - it requires to bump totla up or down if sample into the queue not same value as oldest sample leaving the circular queue.
+The implemetation is quite efficient - it requires to bump running total up or down if sample into the queue is not  the same value as the oldest sample leaving the circular queue.

 Second phase is **hysteresis.**
-One need 2/3 of the samples indicating button down to register as button down event (running_total less than queue length/3) Once button considered pressed ne need 2/3 of the samples in queue indicating button down to register as button down event
+One need 2/3 of the samples of button down to register as button down event (running_total < queue_length/3) Once button is considered pressed one need at least 2/3 of the samples in queue button down to register as button down event

 ```
 //////////////////////////////////////////////////////////